+Spherical markers.
 It is also recommended that high-visibility aviation orange spherical marker (or cable) balls be attached to the guy wires.
-Spherical markers should be installed and displayed in accordance to Chapter 3, paragraph 3.5.
+Spherical markers should be installed and displayed in accordance to Chapter 11.
 The FAA, however, recognizes various weather conditions and manufacturing placement standards may affect the placement and use of high-visibility sleeves and/or spherical markers.
-Thus, some flexibility is allowed when determining sleeve length and marker placement on METs.
+Thus, some flexibility is allowed when determining sleeve length and marker placement on the MET.